 Receiving states should perform regular audits ensuring cases are not being supervised past the Supervision End Date and that documentation exists on the compact case in 'tolling' status.

-Sending states should perform regular audits to ensure its users are using the 'tolling' feature in accordance with the above instructions and at the direction of the sentencing authority of the ICOTS case.
+Sending states should perform regular audits to ensure their users are using the 'tolling' feature in accordance with the above instructions and at the direction of the sentencing authority of the ICOTS case.

 Comments